 In 2007, JB Industries announced an exclusive partnership with premier tool manufacturer ROTHENBERGER to become the exclusive distributor of these high quality tools for the HVACR industry.
 ROTHENBERGER combines German engineering and quality standards with European craftsmanship to produce the best tools in the HVACR industry.
 This was a major coup for JB Industries as ROTHENBERGER wanted to select a partner who placed an equal emphasis on product quality and customer service and it signaled to the industry that JB Industries was aggressively differentiating themselves from the competetion.

-JB Industries is proud of our history and we look forward to embarking on the next 40 years.
-American made for 40 years, JB is Just Better.
+JB Industries is proud of our history and we look forward to embarking on the next 50 years.
+American made since 1967, JB is Just Better.